noemata83/omnivorous/README.md

 Other, long-term feature ambitions include:
 * Automated recipe import from anywhere on the web
 * Obscure Ingredient Finder: see where (and when) other users have found hard-to-find ingredients in your area (or online)
-* Farmer's Market / CSA / Sustainable Agriculture locator
+* Farmer's Market / CSA / Sustainable Agriculture connector: find and keep tabs on local produce

 ### Project Status